 Start by getting rid of any debris on your car (underneath the wiper blades is a good place to start).
 Clean any bug, bird dropping and tree sap stains.
 To do so, use denatured alcohol or a bug and tar removal.

 You can then get the vehicle good and wet to wash off any accumulated dirt.
 Rinse off the entire car prior to hand-washing.
-Since you have the hose out, rinse the undercarriage (under the vehicle) as well as inside the wheel openings to wash off any accumulated dirt.
+Since you have the hose out, rinse under the vehicle as well as inside the wheel openings to wash off any accumulated dirt.

 How to Properly Wash a Car